 Metadata is relatable across all your content.
 We have added the name “Norma Elohin” to the speakers field under the custom metadata for a video titled “Buried Ships of San Francisco.
 Clicking on the name “Norma Elohin” will now surface all of the videos that metadata tag is found in.
 This behavior can also be controlled, when you set up displaying metadata, with the “link to similar” option.

 With the field names using the API, it’s possible to retrieve, deploy, create or update customized information into your own 3rd party sites or content management systems.

 In the following example, we have created a custom concept for a travel website where an administrator would host videos and metadata on the IBM Video Streaming account and manage these assets from the Dashboard.

 We’ve created a repository of videos in the Dashboard, each with their own thumbnail image, titles and appropriate metadata.

 There are three custom metadata fields found below:

 - Where was the travel destination? (destination)

 - What tags are associated with the video (tags)

-Doing this will allow you to manage all of your videos and metadata from inside of your CMS as opposed to the IBM Cloud Video Dashboard.
+Doing this will allow you to manage all of your videos and metadata from inside of your CMS as opposed to the IBM Video Streaming Dashboard.
 As you can see from the example CMS, users can upload videos, change video titles and descriptions and finally specify other data from inside the CMS.

 It’s also possible to set up specific publishing groups which can be based on metadata if a video has been tagged appropriately.